asotolongo/msmov/README.md

 Inside the `msmov` schema you can find the following functions:

-* msmov.estimation_analysis ('name_of_foreign_server'): Function to get an analysis and cost estimation, it is mandatory to use this function first because it initializes some required objects.
+* msmov.estimation_analysis ('name_of_foreign_server'): Function to get an analysis and cost estimation, it is mandatory to use this function first because it initializes some required objects inside `msmov` schema.

 * msmov.create_ftables('schema_to_migrate','server_name_of_foreign_server','tables_to_exclude'): Function to migrate the tables from the schema `schema_to_migrate`  , `name_of_foreign_server` is the name of your foreign server, `tables_to_exclude` means the tables to exclude from the migration (comma separate list), `tables_to_exclude` by default is NULL.
 Internally create the foreign tables inside the schema named: `_schema_to_migrate` in addition a schema with the same name (`schema_to_migrate`) of origin database is created in PostgreSQL